maxdzin/vsc-ext-coding-time-tracker/README.md

 - **Tooltip on Status Bar**: Shows the total coding time weekly, monthly, and all time basis.
 - **Detailed Summaries**: View comprehensive reports of your coding activity.
 You can search your total time on a particular day or project.
 - **Data Persistence**: Safely stores your time data for long-term analysis.
-- **Regular Data Saving**: Saves your coding time data to the background storage every 60 seconds (1 minute), ensuring your progress is regularly recorded while minimizing performance impact.
+- **Configurable Save Interval**: Customize how often your coding time data is saved (default: 5 seconds).
+Adjust this in VS Code settings to balance between data accuracy and system performance.

 ## Screenshots